- Most DIY client portal solutions become inflexible over time because they're constructed from disconnected components.

 Any business is going to have support requests, whether it’s helping clients, or answering questions and inquiries pre-sale.

-We’ve used HelpScout for $25/user/month in the past, but it’s a crowded segment with quite a few options out there.
+HelpScout now charges approximately $35/user/month in 2025 (up from $25 in 2023), but it’s a crowded segment with quite a few options out there.

 Consider how you’re going to be communicating with your clients about their projects, whether they need to fill out a form or email you, or if you’re creating a project in your tool of choice and inviting the client to contribute to it.